SEIR-7-06/photo-app-hw/README.md

 Type: Homework
-Competencies: Full CRUD in Express with Mongoose - 2 Model Website credit goes to Kaylie Weable: https://picblog.herokuapp.com
+Competencies: Full CRUD in Express with Mongoose - 2 Model <br>
+Website credit goes to Kaylie Weable: https://picblog.herokuapp.com

 For the next two evenings, you will be creating a **two-model CRUD application** with Mongoose & MongoDB where users can post photos.

+#### READ THIS ENTIRE LAB BEFORE YOU DO ANYTHING.

 ## Suggested breakdown